 - C. Regular meetings will be held once a month during the fall and spring semesters.
-Such meetings will be held at 1:30 on the same day and campus as the Faculty Senate.
 As determined by the Chairperson, attendance and voting may be electronic. - D. Special meetings may be called by the Chairperson. - E. The call to meetings, accompanied by the agenda, shall be published not less than three days prior to the meeting. - F. Decisions of the Committee shall be made by majority vote of the members present. - G. Meetings shall be conducted in accordance with Roberts Rules of Order, Revised.